rbsouth/eatin-ror/README.md

 Mobile and Tablet Web Application

-Displaying my skills in Mobile-First applications, API implimentation, and More.
+Displaying my skills in Mobile-First applications, API implementation, and more.

 * [Try the Demo](https://reid-eatin.herokuapp.com)
 * Use Guest Login: